AdarshBelnekar/webhook-repo/README.md

-#  TechStax: GitHub Webhook Receiver with MongoDB
+#  TechStax: GitHub Webhook Receiver

 This project listens to GitHub repository webhook events — specifically **Push**, **Pull Request**, and optionally **Merge** — and stores those in a MongoDB database.
 It includes a simple UI that polls for updates every 15 seconds.